45 2500x1563

 This Sporting Planet: Creating a Global Digital Network

-When I launched LCA, I knew that a consultancy could not survive on theory alone.
-I didn't just want to advise clients on "Digital Transformation"; I wanted to prove that we could execute it.
-I also identified a market gap: most sports content is heavily biased toward the US or the UK.
-There was no true home for the "Global" fan—the viewer who understands that the Australian Open means something different in Mumbai than it does in Manchester.
+When I launched LCA, I knew a consultancy could not survive on theory alone.
+I did not want to advise clients on digital transformation; I wanted to prove we could execute it.
+And I had seen the opening.
+Most sports creators compete hard in their own domestic market, the US, the UK, and India, each fighting for a share in a crowded pond.
+Almost no one was serving the global fan: the viewer who follows sport across borders and understands that the Australian Open means something different in Mumbai than it does in Miami or Manchester, let alone Melbourne, where it lives.
+That space was wide open.

-Perhaps our most significant lesson was that agility often beats high production value.
+Our most useful lesson was that agility often beats production value.
 Through a partnership with SNTV, we accessed raw news clips to supplement our original content.
-A single, timely quote from Novak Djokovic regarding Carlos Alcaraz drove over 2 million views, proving that being part of the "now" is often more effective than being perfectly polished.
+A single timely quote from Novak Djokovic about Carlos Alcaraz drove over 2 million views, proof that being part of the now often matters more than being perfectly polished.

-There is a commercial reality to all this as well.
-While the audience growth has been strong, commercialisation is the most formidable challenge.
-We are now in the active phase of Brand Outreach, and the reality is stark: brand budgets are tight, and cutting through the noise is difficult.
+There is a commercial reality to all this.
+The audience growth has been strong, but commercialisation is the hardest challenge of all.
+We are now in the active phase of brand outreach, and the picture is stark: brand budgets are tight and cutting through is difficult.
+Cold outreach on platforms like LinkedIn often goes unanswered, and the market is full of fluff, services that promise high returns and deliver very little.

-We found that cold outreach on platforms like LinkedIn often goes unanswered, and the market is full of "fluff"—services that promise high returns but deliver very little.
-We have learned to be incredibly careful with spending.
-This experience is invaluable; it means LCA can now guide clients away from expensive mistakes and towards strategies that actually yield a return.
+We have learned to be careful with every pound.
+That experience is invaluable because it means LCA can now steer clients away from expensive mistakes and towards strategies that actually deliver a return.

 "Content is King, but Video is the Emperor.
-Building This Sporting Planet taught us that in the 21st century, you cannot rely on a single distribution channel.
-You need to be flexible, data-led, and above all, authentic."
+Building This Sporting Planet taught me that you cannot rely on a single distribution channel.
+You have to be flexible, data-led and, above all, authentic."

 Sam Leadsom